 - Chocolate consumption is worse for smaller dogs and elderly dogs with heart conditions, so the concern increases unless they've consumed a minuscule amount.

 2. What Type of Chocolate Did They Eat?

 The type of chocolate will largely affect toxicity.
-Chocolate is toxic to dogs because of the compound theobromine, which is present in milk chocolate, increases with dark chocolate, and is the worst with semi-sweet chocolate.
+Chocolate is toxic to dogs because the compound theobromine, which is present in milk chocolate, increases with dark chocolate, and has even higher levels in semi-sweet chocolate.
 Cocoa powder is the most toxic.
 Pure white chocolate is not real chocolate and has extremely low toxicity.
 The toxic dose for dogs is around 9 mg to 18 mg per pound.
 This can be easily calculated with an online Toxicity Calculator.

 - Milk chocolate: 44mg per ounce